-Marilyn Taupan is a member of the Immigration Consultants of Canada Regulatory Council (ICCRC) good standing, and the Canadian Association of Professional Immigration Consultant and the Law Society of Upper Canada.
+Marilyn Taupan is a member of the College of Immigration and Citizenship Consultants (CICC), the Canadian Association of Professional Immigration Consultants (CAPIC), and the Law Society of Ontario.

-She completed her Paralegal program at Sheridan College and graduated with High Honours in 2013.
-She was hired immediately, as a Legal Assistant with an immigration consulting agency in Toronto, where she gained significant experience in study permit, employment, and family-based immigration matters.
-In 2014, Marilyn enrolled in and completed her Immigration Consultant certificate program at Humber College in Toronto, where she graduated with honours.
+She completed the paralegal program at Sheridan College and graduated with high honours in 2013.
+She was hired immediately as a legal assistant with an immigration consulting agency in Toronto, where she gained significant experience in study permit, employment, and family-based immigration matters.
+In 2014, Marilyn enrolled in and completed the immigration consultant certificate program at Humber College in Toronto, where she graduated with honours.

 As an active community member, she volunteers with Brampton Multicultural Community Centre and North and Dufferin Legal Community Centre.

-With years of experience in business management , having managed a family-owned business in New Jersey, USA for five years and managing at Canadian House Import and Export, a company that export commodities to the Middle East and Africa since 2001, Marilyn started her own immigration firm, the Canadian House Consulting Inc., where she represents clients in various immigration issues with integrity and professionalism.
+With years of experience in business management, having managed a family-owned business in New Jersey, USA for five years and managing Canadian House Import and Export, a company that export commodities to the Middle East and Africa since 2001, Marilyn started her own immigration firm, the Canadian House Consulting Inc., where she represents clients in various immigration issues with integrity and professionalism.